aaltman99/stochastic-pseudobands/scripts/optimized/README.md

 ### **Best Practices**
 - If you run several calculations you will need to keep track of the **WFN_SPB.h5** output files.
 The SPB parameters are NOT logged in the WFN_SPB.h5 file.
 This is because it must maintain the standard **WFN** file format. **Set the parameters used as part of the WFN_SPB.h5 filename**.
-- Setting the output filename is not part of the code because you may want to run pseudobands multiple times to estimate the variance on the GW quantities.
-In this case you should append a run number to your output filename, like **WFN_SPB...(parameters)..._run1.h5**.
 - If running multiple calculations, use the workflow scripts in the *workflow* folder to stay organized and save time.